 Alternative 3 would require all vessels with a Federal for-hire permits to have an electronic logbook tied to the vessel's GPS onboard the vessel.
-Amendment 15B also includes an alternative that would require to use electronic logbook if it were selected but it is not specific to for-hire vessels.
-[Statement is not accurate, Amendment 15B applies to private, for-hire, and commercial vessels.].
+Amendment 15B also includes an alternative that would require commercial, for-hire, and private vessels to use electronic logbook, if selected.